hsun9/CellTypeEstimate/README.md

-[Note] Starting from 2025-01-03, the tool will be updated on `https://github.com/combiozone`
+[Note] Starting from 2025-01-03, the tool will be updated on `https://github.com/combiozone`.
+The previous version (v0.1) is only available on `https://github.com/hsun9/CellTypeEstimate/tree/0.1`.

 Cell Type Estimate For Seurat Object (CTE4SO)